Youtu-Parsing: Perception, Structuring and Recognition via High-Parallelism Decoding: Evaluation

 \subsubsection{OmniDocBench v1.5}

 OmniDocBench v1.5 serves as a rigorous and extensive benchmark for the holistic evaluation of document parsing systems.
 It comprises a diverse collection of bilingual (Chinese and English) samples, with a specific focus on the structural complexity of mathematical formulas and layout elements.
-The evaluation framework utilizes the Character-level Distance Metric (CDM) \citep{Wang_2025_CVPR} for formula recognition, while the overall performance is quantified through a weighted aggregation of text, formula, and table-level metrics, offering a multi-dimensional assessment of parsing fidelity.
+The evaluation framework utilizes the Character Detection Matching (CDM) \citep{Wang_2025_CVPR} for formula recognition, while the overall performance is quantified through a weighted aggregation of text, formula, and table-level metrics, offering a multi-dimensional assessment of parsing fidelity.

 As summarized in Table \ref{tab:OmniDocBench v1.5}, \textbf{Youtu-Parsing} establishes a new state-of-the-art (SOTA) with an overall score of 93.22, consistently outperforming pipeline-based tools, general-purpose VLMs, and specialized parsing models.
 Specifically, the model demonstrates superior precision in both textual and structural reconstruction, as evidenced by its leading performance in Text-Edit distance (0.045), reading-order error (0.026), Formula-CDM (93.19), and Table-TEDS/TEDS-S (91.15/95.43).
 These results highlight its exceptional robustness in parsing complex mathematical expressions and preserving intricate tabular topologies, collectively validating the effectiveness and versatility of Youtu-Parsing for end-to-end document understanding.